FangjinhuaWang/IterMVS/README.md

 # IterMVS (CVPR 2022)
 official source code of paper 'IterMVS: Iterative Probability Estimation for Efficient Multi-View Stereo'

+## Updates
+- 19.09.2025: Introducing a new [MVS pipeline](https://github.com/cvg/diffmvs), which explicitly outperforms IterMVS with higher efficiency.

 ## Introduction
 IterMVS is a novel learning-based MVS method combining highest efficiency and competitive reconstruction quality.
 We propose a novel GRU-based estimator that encodes pixel-wise probability distributions of depth in its hidden state.
 Ingesting multi-scale matching information, our model refines these distributions over multiple iterations and infers depth and confidence.
 Extensive experiments on DTU, Tanks & Temples and ETH3D show highest efficiency in both memory and run-time, and a better generalization ability than many state-of-the-art learning-based methods.